Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Architectures and training details

 \section{Architectures and training details}

 The architectures and experiments on this work were implemented using PyTorch 2.4.1.
 All experiments were ran on single GPUs, from either NVIDIA H200, H100, A100 or V100 GPUs.
 For both experiments, $\gamma_{\theta}$ is implemented as a 2-layer MLP with an embedding dimension of 100.
 The input for either task is the denoiser output $D_{\theta}(\bm{x_{t}},t)$ and the diffusion time $t$.
-Between each layer there is an ELU activation function to ensure that the scaling factor remains positive.
+Given that these differential equations generally have high condition numbers, meaning that the constraint gradient can easily blow up at high noise levels, we also also may pre-condition $\gamma_{\theta}$: we tried both by explicitly dividing by the square norm of the gradient by the result in \cref{prop:gamma_role}, and separately with an exponential scaler $\exp(-\lambda t)$ following the theory by \citet{gao2026c2fgcontrolclassifierfreeguidance}; we saw similar performance with both approaches, but better training stability with the exponential scaler, so we use the latter for our experiments.
+As a simple heuristic to tune $\lambda$ we take the mean residual value of the output of a denoiser at initialization, which is roughly white Gaussian noise with standard deviation $\sigma_{\text{data}}$, and then tune $\lambda$ so that at $t\approx \sigma_{\text{data}}$ the constraint gradient term has a norm of approximately $\sigma_{\text{data}}$, following the practices by \citet{karras_analyzing_2023} to keep input-output magnitudes in similar ranges.

-\subsection{Modified Loss Function}
+\subsection{Modified loss function}

 The loss function by \citet{karras_elucidating_2022} has the form seen in \cref{eq:dsm} with the choice of distributions $t \sim\ \text{LogNormal}(\mu_{\text{train}}, \sigma_{\text{train}}^2 ) $ and $\bm{x}_{t} \sim\ \mathcal{N}(\bm{x}_{0}, t\mathbf{I}) $, and weighting function $ w(t) = (t + \sigma_{\text{data}^2})/ (t\sigma_{\text{data}}^{2} )$ .
 Crucially, the choice for the distribution for $t$ is free, i.e. a design choice; \citet{karras_elucidating_2022} choose the log-normal distribution based on the observation that most of the important denoising steps in a diffusion model happen in the ``intermediate'' noise levels, since at high noise levels there is little distinction between steps and at very-low noise levels the differences are negligible.
 However, on the ODE problems presented in this paper we have observed that low noise levels have a substantial effect on the final residuals.
 Simply trying to set $\mu_{\text{train}}$ to a small value can cause numerical stability issues, because it may start sampling values that are too small and consequently make the weighting function blow up.